 Deadly Bus Accidents in the United States

 Bus accidents have been steadily declining, with occasional peaks, for the last two decades.
 However, they are still a significant cause of injury on the highways.
 This is made evident by examining fatal bus crashes in recent history.
-Notably, one thing is prevalent throughout these life-altering accidents: the disregard of safety by bus operators or owners.
+Notably, one thing is prevalent throughout these life-altering accidents: the disregard for safety by bus operators or owners.

 In 2005, 23 senior citizens being evacuated from Hurrican Rita danger zones were killed when the bus they were on caught fire, trapping them inside.
 An investigation later determined that the bus had been improperly maintained and its driver had an invalid license.